StefRuseva88/selenium-pom-swag/README.md

 - Manage complex user interactions.

 ### Project Structure
-- **Pages/**: This folder contains the Page Object classes representing various pages of the Swag Labs application.
+- **Pages**: This folder contains the Page Object classes representing various pages of the Swag Labs application.
   - `BasePage.cs`: A base class containing common web driver methods and elements shared across pages.
   - `LoginPage.cs`: Represents the login page and contains methods for logging into the application.
   - `InventoryPage.cs`: Represents the inventory/product page, including methods for selecting products.